Epistemic-Me/Proto/README.md

 ### Define Data Models
 - Modify or add new protobuf definitions as needed.
 Ensure that new fields are optional or have default values to maintain backward compatibility.
+- We currently rely on using GitSubmodules to version changes to Proto files, we expect that updates to the Proto library also incur the responsibility of updating any official consumers: currenlty the Typescript and Server repos.
 - Clearly comment on your changes within the models to explain their purpose and usage.

 ### Add Examples